The Enchanted Tinderbox

 The Enchanted Tinderbox (Огниво) is a 2024 Russian fantasy film loosely based on the 1835 fairy tale The Tinderbox by Hans Christian Andersen.
-The film was directed by Aleksandr Voytinsky, who co-wrote the script with Aleksandr Arkhipov and starred Roman Evdokimov, Irina Starshenbaum, Antonina Boyko, Vitaly Khaev, Mikhail Trukhin, and Yan Tsapnik in supporting roles.
+The film was directed by Aleksandr Voytinskiy, who co-wrote the script with Aleksandr Arkhipov and starred Roman Evdokimov, Irina Starshenbaum, Antonina Boyko, Vitaly Khaev, Mikhail Trukhin, and Yan Tsapnik in supporting roles.

 This film was theatrically released in Russia by Central Partnership on October 24, 2024.

 Plot

 The fairytale kingdom has everything except the king.
 The queen suddenly loses her memory.
 The cheerful and cunning Ivan (English: John) found an old lighter, from which a princess named Dasha appears.
 She needs help.
 Vanya will have to fight not only for her, but also for truth, hope and love.